Telicent-io/ndt-demo-write-api/README OLD.md

 The data creation is centred around states of buildings and the IES AssessToBeTrue event.

-## IMPORTANT NOTE

-The current version (this one) of the API uses a default person object for all flagging and invalidation operations.
-The production version will use a person object that corresponds to the current user.

 ## Running the server

 If you want to run this locally, you'll need to: